Saudi Young Leaders Exchange

 Staff Reflection: Amelia Hagen, Summering With Saudis (2017)

-- Entrepreneurship and Go-Karts: Linking U.S and Saudi Culture (blog post from 2016 Cultural Ambassador)
+Cultural Ambassador Reflection: Kiana Graves, Entrepreneurship and Go-Karts: Linking U.S and Saudi Culture (2016)

-- What I Learned From 40 Saudi Arabian Students Visiting America (blog post from 2015 guest speaker)
+Guest Speaker Reflection: Cindy Frei, What I Learned From 40 Saudi Arabian Students Visiting America (2015 guest speaker)